 Minor because: The software’s output would not negatively affect the final safety-related modeling or analysis delivered to the licensee.

--than-minor if: The software’s output would require evaluation to determine whether the design calculations could affect the intended safety function of the modeling or analysis that has been delivered to the licensee.
+More-than-minor if: The software’s output would require evaluation to determine whether the design calculations could affect the intended safety function of the modeling or analysis that has been delivered to the licensee.

 Example f.
 The inspectors identified an instance whereas part of a commercial grade dedication process, the vendor failed to identify and/or verify all critical characteristics necessary to support the safety function of the item.

-Minor because: Verification of the critical characteristics was performed it was just performed outside of the commercial grade dedication process.
+Minor because: Verification of the critical characteristics was performed; it was just performed outside of the commercial grade dedication process.

--than-minor if: The critical characteristic(s) in question have a direct impact on the safety-function of the item.
+More-than-minor if: The critical characteristic(s) in question have a direct impact on the safety-function of the item.

 Example g.
 The inspectors identified an instance where a vendor used unverified design information as an input into a safety-related calculation.